joemasilotti/masilotti.com/src/_posts/2023-09-21-strada-launch.md

 Being able to reply *directly* to a message is going to simplify a lot of behavior around native components.
 And unlock some new behavior that would not have been worth the effort before Strada.

 When I return from [Rails World](https://rubyonrails.org/world/agenda/day-2/6-joe-masilotti-se4ssion) I have a lot of work ahead of me!
-I plan to rewrite the [JavaScript bridge section]({% post_url turbo-ios/2021-04-02-the-javascript-bridge %}) of my turbo-ios tutorial to use Strada.
-I'd also love to compare and contrast the two approaches [when building a `UIMenu`]({% post_url 2023-07-24-uimenu-turbo-native %}).
+I plan to rewrite the <%= link_to "JavaScript bridge section", "\_posts/turbo-ios/2021-04-02-the-javascript-bridge.md" %> of my turbo-ios tutorial to use Strada.
+I'd also love to compare and contrast the two approaches <%= link_to "when building a `UIMenu`", "\_posts/2023-07-24-uimenu-turbo-native.md" %>.

 And I'll obviously be including an entire chapter (or more) about Strada in my upcoming book on Turbo Native.
 So many things to do and so little time!